 - How often do maintenance issues occur on the property?

 - What is the nature of the maintenance issues?

-You should also save paper copies of documents and transaction records, even if you also have electronic copies, if your state’s regulations require you to provide comprehensive documentation.
+You should also save paper copies of documents and transaction records, even if you also have electronic copies of your state’s regulations that require you to provide comprehensive documentation.